j-truax/stryker/packages/stryker/README.md

 **Command line:** `--testFramework jasmine`
 **Config file:** `testFramework: 'jasmine'`
 **Default value:** *none*
-**Mandatory**: yes
+**Mandatory**: No
 **Description:**
-With `testFramework` you configure which test framework your tests are using.
-This value is directly consumed by the test runner and therefore depends what framework that specific test runner supports.
-By default, this value is also used for `testFramework`.
+Configure which test framework you are using.
+This option is not mandatory, as Stryker is test framework agnostic (it doesn't care what framework you use), However, it is required when `coverageAnalysis` is set to `'perTest'`, because Stryker needs to hook into the test framework in order to measure code coverage results per test and filter tests to run.

+Make sure the a plugin is installed for your chosen test framework.
+E.g. install `stryker-mocha-framework` to use `'mocha'` as a test framework.

 #### Type of coverage analysis
 **Full notation:** `--coverageAnalysis perTest`